TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/upgrading/theme-upgrades.md

 7. Once the required customisations are completed, commit the changes to the `dev-branch`.

-8. Lastly, to bring the latest updates from the `portal-default-theme` to the `dev-branch` merge `portal-default-theme-main` into the `dev-branch`.
-Please remember to always update the `portal-default-theme-main` before merging to get the latest changes:
+8. Merge the latest updates from the `portal-default-theme` into the `dev-branch`.
+Please remember to always pull the latest changes from the `portal-default-theme-main` branch before merging:
   - Checkout to the portal-default-theme-main and fetch the latest changes.
     ```console
     git checkout portal-default-theme-main
     git pull portal-default-theme main
     ```
-  - Checkout to the dev-branch and merge it with the portal-default-theme-main to merge the latest changes from the portal-default-theme repo with the customised theme.
+  - Checkout the dev-branch and merge the changes from the portal-default-theme-main to retrieve the latest changes from the portal-default-theme repo with the customised theme.
     ```console
     git checkout dev-branch
     git merge portal-default-theme-main
     ```

-Then address merge conflicts and commit changes.
+Finally, address merge conflicts and commit changes.

 {{< note success >}}
-**You have successfully updated you custom theme**
+**You have successfully updated your custom theme**

 Now you can repeat the above described process when upgrading the portal version to make sure you have incorporated the latest theme changes to your customised theme.